Status of Māori land

 Māori freehold land

 This is land where Māori customary interests have been converted to freehold title by the Māori Land Court or its predecessors by a freehold order.
 This land has therefore never been out of Māori ownership.
-Most Māori freehold land was created by the Land Courts in the 19th and early 20th centuries as part of a drive to convert communal ownership to individual title.
+Most Māori freehold land titles were created by the Land Courts in the 19th and early 20th centuries as part of a drive to convert communal ownership to individual title.
 Māori freehold land continues to be Māori land until the Māori Land Court changes its status.

 Today almost all Māori land is Māori freehold land.
 There are about 1.47 million hectares of Māori freehold land, which makes up roughly five percent of all land in Aotearoa.